Yipit/relaxed_types/README.rst

 * ``typed_return``: Decorator used to verify the type of the return value
 * ``check_type``: Checks if a value matches to type and predicate specifications
 * ``Any``: A sentinel object that matches any python object used with ``check_type`` or ``typed_returned``
+* ``Values``: A predicate function that matches the specified values instead of specifications
+* ``Or``: A predicate function that performs ensures that one of the specifications match
 * ``ReturnTypeError``: The exception that ``check_type`` raises if a type check fails